chippermist/Multitron-Driver-311/README.md

 COMPILING AND INSTALLING
 ------------------------

-To compile the kernel module, run make inside the assign3 directory.
-A executable verify will be created will be created and can be executed by './verify' to run all the workloads.
-And can run seperately with usage such as './verify -v < workload/[workload name]'.
+To compile the kernel module, run `make` inside the `assign3` directory.
+A executable verify will be created will be created and can be executed by `./verify` to run all the workloads.
+And can run seperately with usage such as `./verify -v < workload/[workload name]`.

 QUESTIONS?
 ----------